 However, Alvaro Uribe was certainly not without his critics.
 Various allegations of links to right-wing paramilitary groups dogged his time in office.
 Many also criticised his obsession with security and his lack of policies targeting the country's social problems.

-Uribe was succeeded in 2010 by Juan Manuel Santos of the same party, but he remains a very popular figure in Colombia.
+Uribe was succeeded in 2010 by Juan Manuel Santos of the same party, but he remains one of the more popular presidents in the recent history of Colombia.